E-Invoice Malaysia Implementation Date: How to Prepare for the Change

 RM5 million – RM25 million1 July 2025Applicable to businesses in this revenue range.

-RM500,000 – RM1 million1 July 2026Final phase for smaller businesses
+RM500,000 – RM1 million1 July 2026Final phase for small businesses.

-Below RM500,000ExemptNot required to implement, though encouraged to adopt by 1 July 2026.
+Below RM500,000ExemptNot required, but encouraged to adopt by 1 July 2026.

-For new businesses established between 2023 and 2025, with an annual turnover of at least RM500,000, the e-invoice implementation date is 1 July 2026.
+For new businesses established between 2023 and 2025, the e-invoice implementation date is 1 July 2026, unless turnover exceeds RM1,000,000 sooner.

 Ready to open SDN BHD?
 Discover how setting up your new company can align with e-invoicing requirements for smoother tax compliance and business operations.